-This option would seek to allocate 11.5 ha of employment land in Blaby and Harborough.
+This option would seek to allocate 11.5 ha of employment land in Blaby and Harborough (Harborough's current supply position of 2.4ha mean that 9.1ha would be required to be allocated).
 There are a range of strategic sites, some of which are intersected by mineral safeguarded areas, others which are not.
-The magnitude of loss is unlikely to be significant, and could potentially be avoided through site choice and layout.
+The magnitude of loss is unlikely to be significant, and could potentially be avoided through site choice and layout, which is considered to be more likely through strategic masterplanning.
 However, strategic sites would be likely to deliver a range of land uses and it might be challenging to totally avoid the safeguarded land.
 Therefore, potential minor negative effects are recorded.

-This approach would focus growth on the same locations as referenced under the medium growth option, however with a more substantial amount of land provided for employment purposes (23ha for both Blaby and Harborough).
-This would magnify the above effects related to the potential loss of land safeguarded for minerals and therefore minor negative effects are predicted with greater certainty.
+This approach would focus growth on the same locations as referenced under the medium growth option, however with a more substantial amount of land provided for employment purposes (23ha for both Blaby and Harborough (Harborough would require an allocation of 20.6ha)).
+This would magnify the above effects related to the potential loss of land safeguarded for minerals and reduce the potential to avoid developing potentially valuable land.
+Therefore, minor negative effects are predicted with greater certainty.